bastosmichael/express-api-tic-tac-toe/README.md

  "output":"   |   |  \r\n-----------\r\n   |   |  \r\n-----------\r\n   |   |  ",
  "position":"3  .  .  . \r\n2  .  .  . \r\n1  .  .  . \r\n   1  2  3  "}```

+By default the parameter boardSize creates 3 rows and columns, you can add more to create a bigger board with more complexity.

 ### Check Status of Board

 `curl http://localhost:8000/game/status`